Exodromy: Local ∞ -topoi localizations

 By \cite[\HTTthm{Corollary}{6.3.5.6} \& \HTTthm{Remark}{6.3.5.7}]{HTT} the \category $ \Nbd(x) $ is equivalent to the full subcategory of $ (\Toppt)_{/(\XX,\xlowerstar)} $ spanned by those objects $ \fromto{(\EE,\elowerstar)}{(\XX,\xlowerstar)} $ with the property that the geometric morphism $ \fromto{\EE}{\XX} $ is étale.

 Please note that $ \Nbd(x) $ is an inverse \category. \end{dfn}

-To provide the limit description of the localisation as well as the familiar colimit formula for the stalk at $ x $, we must speak of limits of diagrams indexed by the (not necessarily $\delta_0$-small) \category $ \Nbd(x) $.
-Happily the exact same cofinality argument given in \cite[Exposé IV, 6.8]{MR50:7131} works in the setting of higher topoi, showing that $ \Nbd(x) $ admits a limit-cofinal $\delta_0$-small subcategory.
+To provide the limit description of the localization as well as the familiar colimit formula for the stalk $ \xupperstar $, we need to take limits of diagrams indexed by the (not necessarily $\updelta_0$-small) \category $ \Nbd(x) $.
+Happily the exact same cofinality argument given in \cite[Exposé IV, 6.8]{MR50:7131} works in the setting of higher topoi, showing that $ \Nbd(x) $ admits a limit-cofinal $\updelta_0$-small subcategory.

 \begin{cnstr} Let $ \XX $ be a \topos and $ \xlowerstar \in \Pt(\XX) $.
 Then by the Yoneda lemma the stalk functor $ \xupperstar \colon \fromto{\XX}{\Space} $ can be computed as the filtered colimit